 For general information on sampling, analysis and monitoring, see section IV.E of the General technical guidelines.

-Sampling, analysis and monitoring procedures, as well as waste collection and handling processes, should be established for articles that may contain SCCP.
+Sampling, analysis and monitoring procedures, , should be established for articles that may contain SCCPs.

 1. Sampling

 Sampling serves as an important element for identifying and monitoring environmental concerns and human health risks.